jwilliams2023/Credit-Card-Rewards-Tracker/README.md

 - **Vite**: For fast, modern development and build tooling.
 - **React**: Used for building dynamic user interfaces and managing state.
-- **Firebase**: Used to handle backend database functionalities, user authentication through OAuth, and data management using document-based Firestore.
 - **Tailwind CSS + DaisyUI**: For responsive, customizable styling.

-### Firebase Documentation
-- Learn more about Firebase and its services: [Firebase Docs](https://firebase.google.com/docs)

 ## Getting Started